 We're an industrious bunch at Lifelites and we've always got something on the go.

-We think it's really important to keep you up to date with what we're doing for children in hospices and to give you ideas for how you can support us by telling you what other people are doing to help us raise funds.
+We think it's really important to keep you up to date with what we're doing for children using hospice services and to give you ideas for how you can support or work.

 If you have an out of hours media enquiry, please call Samuel Davies on 07515 969445

 This month was one full of support from our wonderful champions and partners.
 We had a morning full of games and inspiring conversations at Fireshine, witnessed the tremendous effort of Lion’s Club to Lifelites’ cause, and welcomed a new and incredibly amazing Platinum Partner: WarwickShire Freemasons.